Contents

 To be deprived on one’s liberty, you must be 16 years plus.
 Below the age of 16 Gillick Competence is to be used.

-The acid test, the key point arising from the Supreme Court judgment was the introduction of a revised test to determine whether or not a deprivation of liberty is occurring known as the “acid test”.
+The acid test, the key point arising from the Supreme Court judgment was the introduction of a revised test to determine whether a deprivation of liberty is occurring known as the “acid test”.

 The two questions which now must be applied are:

-• is the person subject to continuous supervision and control continuous supervision and control refers to oversight even when the patient is not in the line of sight, it must amount to supervision and have a clear element of control
+- is the person subject to continuous supervision and control continuous supervision and control refers to oversight even when the patient is not in the line of sight, it must amount to supervision and have a clear element of control

-• is the person free to leave? free to leave, the person may not be asking to go or showing this in their actions but the important factor is how staff would react if that person did try to leave or if a relative or friend asked to remove them
+- is the person free to leave? free to leave, the person may not be asking to go or showing this in their actions, but the important factor is how staff would react if that person did try to leave or if a relative or friend asked to remove them

 For a person to be deprived of their liberty all three elements must apply.